taoroalin/traverse-text/readme.md

 making signup and login work and have good ui

 Plan for non-editing blocs: have seperate class for editing bloc, still have contenteditable on noedit blocs, on focusin record position then rerender as editbloc

-# Issues

-Enter to create block not work sometimes?